youtube sponsorship · creator economy

 Creator Supply: How Many Creators Live in Each Tier

-Knowing the supply distribution matters because rates follow scarcity.
-Here is the full tier breakdown of our YouTube creator universe.
+Here is the full tier breakdown of our YouTube creator set.

 | Tier | Range | Count | % of total |